sangkilc/ICSE-2020-SV-Handbook/README.md

 - `#sv-offline` is for offline SVs.
 - `#sv-cles` is for CLE SVs.

+### Slack Profile

+Please set your name correctly, and register your photo.

 ### Slack Display Name

 To indicate you are an SV, you have to change your Slack status with the SV icon